25 Best Amazon Camping Gear Must-Haves

 17. Sleeping Pad

-Thermarest has been around a long time.
+Therm-a-Rest has been around a long time.
 That should tell you something about their gear.
-We have had a few Thermarests for over ten years.
+We have had a few for over ten years.

-The ones that haven’t lasted long are because we didn’t use them correctly!
-Make sure there is a tarp or footprint under your tent or sleeping bag (if you’re sleeping under the stars) so you don’t pop your Thermarest.
+The ones that haven’t lasted long are because we didn’t use them correctly.
+Make sure there is a tarp or footprint under your tent or sleeping bag (if you’re sleeping under the stars) so you don’t pop yours.

-Thermarest comes in many different colors and sizes and is excellent for all types of camping.
+They comes in many different colors and sizes.

 18. Rain Jacket

-Helly Hanson makes fantastic rain and windproof gear.
-Both my husband and I wear Helly Hanson religiously.
-We love their waterproof, windproof, and breathable technical gear.
+Helly Hanson makes fantastic jackets.
+Both my husband and I love their waterproof, windproof, and breathable technical gear.

 19. Pocket Knife